ecmwf/polytope-mars/docs/user_guide/trajectory.md

 ```

 In this default case a nested list of at least two points with values for `lat`, `long`, `level`, and `step` must be provided.

+Another required field that is within the `feature` dictionary is `padding`.
+This refers to the radius of the circle swept around the trajectory along which points will be included.

 ## Optional Fields